Linko-3D/AssetGen/README.txt

 - it creates a Blender Render shader and nodes for Blender Cycles and create the lighting to see what the low poly looks like directly after it is generated.
 - it helps you to create your albedo texture by providing settings to generate a grayscale texture and to help you create your gradients.
 Results are shown directly in the viewport.
 - you can add texture effects like dust deposition and grunge very easily and can adjust the amount and color.
-- you have access to a tool called "Export asset", it will export your LODs and reset their locations at the path you have specified and it will export your albedo, normal and AO map in the same folder or in a subfolder (called "Materials" by default to match Unity)
+- you have access to a tool called "Export asset", it will export your LODs and reset their locations at the path you have specified and it will export your albedo, normal and AO map in the same folder or in a subfolder (called "Materials" by default to match Unity).

-The addon also provides a set of tool like making a tileable texture, creating the silhouette of a weapon and more.
+The addon also provides a set of tools like making a tileable texture, creating the silhouette of a weapon and more.

 == How to use it ==